 Colombia Travel Costs

-If you want to buy your groceries, it will only cost you about 133,378 COP ($40 USD) per week for the basics like bread, meat, veggies, and fruit.
+If you want to buy your groceries, it costs around 80,000 COP per week for basic staples like rice, bread, produce, and some meat or seafood.

 Backpacking Cali Suggested Budgets

-Cali has lots of free activities if you’re traveling on a budget, and even many of its attractions are affordable.
-Here are some ways to save money in Cali during your visit:
+Cali has lots of free activities and most museums and tours aren’t that expensive.
+It will be hard to spend a lot of money here if you’re visiting with a budget traveler’s mindset.
+Here are some other ways to save money during your visit:

-- Cook your food – While local food is really cheap, you can also save some money by grocery shopping, although I didn’t find it to be a great value.
-It cost me 50,568 COP ($15 USD) for three days of food (plus, the hostels had terrible cooking facilities).
+- Cook your food – While local food is really cheap, you can also save some money by grocery shopping.
 If you do shop, I recommend getting breakfast food or snacks and eating meals out.
 You get more bang for your buck that way.

 - Haggle with taxi drivers – Taxis are not always metered in Colombia.
 While prices from the airports are regulated and non-negotiable, everything else is just a matter of your bargaining skills.
-If you’re going to take taxis, haggle before you get in the car.
+If you’re going to take taxis, haggle before you get in the car and ask your hotel/hostel staff what you should pay so you know you’re not getting ripped off.

 How to Get Around Cali

-Bus – MIO is the name of Cali’s public bus network, and it will get you anywhere you need to go in the city (there is no subway system here).
-There is one main line that goes all the way down Av 5 and connects with the cable car running from Canaveralejo into the poorer barrios.
-You’ll need a MIO card which costs 3,000 COP ($1 USD), and each ride costs 2,000 COP ($0.65 USD).
+Public transportation – MIO is the name of Cali’s public bus network, and it takes you anywhere you need to go in the city (there is no subway system here).
+There is one main line that connects with the cable car running from Canaveralejo into the poorer barrios.
+You need a MIO card to ride, which costs around 3,000 COP, while each ride costs around 2,200.

 Taxis – Taxis are cheap in Cali and you can use the EasyTaxi app to order a safe, metered taxi.
-The starting fare is 4,200 COP ($1.35 USD).
+The starting fare is 4,900 COP and costs 5,000 per kilometer.
+Avoid taking random taxis off the street just to be safe.
+Instead, have your hostel/hotel staff call one for you or use the EasyTaxi app.

-Uber (a ridesharing service) is way cheaper than taxis, and you can pretty much get anywhere for around 16,463 COP ($5 USD).
-You can save $15 off your first Uber ride with this code: jlx6v.
-(Note: Uber is actually illegal, so don’t sit in the back seat or you might get stopped.)
+Uber is way cheaper than taxis here and you can pretty much get anywhere for around 5,000-10,000 COP.
+Just be aware that Uber is actually illegal here, so don’t sit in the back seat or you might get stopped.
 I also like to tip the Uber drivers here, since the fares are so cheap and they are taking a risk.
-But all the drivers I met did this out of necessity — they couldn’t pay their bills if it weren’t for Uber.)
+But all the drivers I met did this out of necessity — they couldn’t pay their bills if it weren’t for Uber.

 When to Go to Cali

-Colombia’s location near the equator keeps the climate pretty consistent throughout the year, with average daily temperatures being around 75°F (24°C) near the coast and 45–63°F (7–17°C) further inland.
+Colombia’s location near the equator keeps the climate consistent throughout the year, with average daily highs hovering around 24°C (75°F) near the coast and 7-17°C (45-63°F) further inland.

-In Cali and the Andean highlands, there are two dry seasons: from December to March and then July to August.
-The average daily temperature is 73.4°F (23° C).
-July is the busiest month here, so you’ll want to book your accommodations well in advance.
+In Cali and the Andean highlands, there are two dry seasons: from December-March and then July-August.
+The average daily temperature during these times is 23°C (73°F).
+July is the busiest month here, so you need to book your accommodations well in advance.

-June is also an excellent time to visit because temperatures are warm, but it isn’t peak season, and so prices are lower.
-April and May is Cali’s rainy season, so it’s not the best time to visit if you plan on doing a lot of outdoor activity.
-The prices are much lower during these months, however.
+April-May is Cali’s rainy season so it’s not the best time to visit if you plan on doing a lot of outdoor activity.
+The prices are much lower during these months, however, you’ll regularly get rained on.

 How to Stay Safe in Cali

-On the whole, Cali is generally safe and you’re not going to get kidnapped or anything.
-But petty crime is common.
-Don’t flash around your valuables.
-There’s even a local expression about it in Colombia: “No dar papaya” (Don’t give papaya).
+When out and about, never flash your valuables.
+There’s a local expression about it in Colombia: “No dar papaya” (Don’t give papaya).
 Essentially, it means that you shouldn’t have something “sweet” out in the open (a phone, computer, watch, etc.) that would make you a target.
-Keep your valuables hidden, don’t wander around places you shouldn’t at night, don’t flash money around, avoid coming out of nightlife spots alone at night, etc.
+Keep your valuables hidden, don’t wander around places you shouldn’t at night, don’t flash money around, and avoid coming out of nightlife spots alone at night.
+Do your best to blend in and don’t show papaya!

-Avoid drug tourism.
-The drugs cartels have crippled this country.
-Locals don’t like it because drugs have so devastated the country and doing it just further cripples the country.
-It’s really disrespectful to local people and they resent travelers who come here to do drugs.
-Also, doing drugs here is illegal, and you don’t want to end up in a Colombian prison.
+And please, please avoid drug tourism.
+The drugs cartels have crippled this country so it’s really disrespectful to the locals; they resent travelers who come here to do drugs.
+Also, doing drugs here is illegal, and you don’t want to end up in a Colombian prison!

-For more in-depth coverage of how to stay safe in Colombia, check out this post we wrote that answers some frequently asked questions and concerns.
+For more in-depth coverage of how to stay safe in Colombia, check out this post that answers some frequently asked questions and concerns.

 Cali Travel Guide: The Best Booking Resources